-Chondrichthyans, what we today know as sharks and rays, have been around for hundreds of millions of years.
+Chondrichthyans, what we today know as sharks and rays (and chimeras), have been around for hundreds of millions of years.
 During that time they have changed significantly.
-With such a long evolutionary history, studying this group allows scientists to investigate the changes they have undergone through time, particularly during significant biological events during that time.
-Body size is hard to use with chondrichtyans as they are cartilaginous fishes, however more complete fossils are known which makes collecting this data laborious but important.
+With such a long evolutionary history, studying this group allows scientists to investigate the changes they have undergone through time, particularly during significant biological events during their evolution.
+Body size is hard to use with chondrichthyans as they are cartilaginous fishes, however more complete fossils are known which makes collecting this data laborious but important.

 Chondrichthyan body size evolution